sorbet/sorbet/README.md

 ## Running Sorbet

-Run sorbet on an expression:
+Run Sorbet on an expression:

 ```
 bazel-bin/main/sorbet -e "1 + false"
 ```

-Run sorbet on a file:
+Run Sorbet on a file:

 ```
 bazel-bin/main/sorbet foo.rb
 ```

-Running `bazel-bin/main/sorbet` `--``help` will show lots of options.
-These are the common ones:
+Running `bazel-bin/main/sorbet --help` will show lots of options.
+These are the common ones for contributors:

 - `-p <IR>`